linode/developers/hugo/content/quick-answers/linux/install-selinux-on-ubuntu.md

 ### Remove AppArmor

-{:.caution}
->
+{{< caution >}}

->At this point in the tutorial AppArmor is your default security module.
+At this point in the tutorial AppArmor is your default security module.
 Removing but not replacing AppArmor can put your system at risk.
->Do not purge AppArmor if you believe you may reuse it in the future.
+Do not purge AppArmor if you believe you may reuse it in the future.

+{{< /caution >}}

 1. Stop the AppArmor script in `/etc/init.d/`: